 What is Jade: Jade Gemstone vs Jade Imitations

-When most people think of jade, they think of China because of the cultural and artistic tradition of jade in the country.
-Although it has historically been used outside of Imperial China for ornamental objects, tools, and weapons, jade is actually more important in China than in other areas.
-The tradition of gem-carving is thousands of years old in China with jadeite jade, one of the two types of jade, as the important material.
+When most people think of jade, they think of China because of the cultural and traditional artistry of jade in the country.
+Even though it has been used outside of Imperial China for ornamental objects, tools, and weapons, jade has a much higher importance in China.
 Jadeite was first discovered in China from Burma (now Myanmar) in the late 1700s.
 The Chinese believe that jade helps with the clarity of the mind and purity of the spirit.
-Because of its hardness, stone age workers frequently used the stone to make tools and weapons.
-Interestingly, ancient cultures with jade artifacts all used it independently as an important stone, with no contact or trading with one another.
+Jade was used by workers frequently as a stone for mining thanks to its hardness.
+Ancient cultures with jade artifacts used it independently as an important stone, with no necessary contact or trading of jade with one another.

-Many people get tricked by merchants who claim that any green stone is jade since green is such a well-known thing about jade, but it isn’t jade if it is not jadeite or nephrite, the only two types of jade.
+Many people get tricked by merchants who claim that any green stone is genuine jade since green is such a well-known characteristic about jade.
+It’s important to note real jade is categorized as jadeite or nephrite, the only two types of jade.

 Jade is a lovely stone that comes in a variety of colors, including green, orange, and white.
-The majority of us usually think of the green-colored jade.
-However, because jade is a very popular and expensive stone, there are many fakes, imitations, or treated jades on the market.
+The majority of us usually think of green jade.
+However, because authentic jade is a very popular and expensive stone, there are many fakes, imitations, or treated jades on the market.
 According to historical records, the Chinese began dyeing jade to improve its color in the 13th century.

-When we talk about jade, we are referring to the gemstone.
-There are often many misconceptions about what jade is since there are many imitations.
-These are not the genuine gemstones, but rather other minerals that resemble them in appearance.
+When we talk about authentic jade, we are referring to the gemstone.
+There are often many misconceptions about what real jade is since there are many imitations.
+These are not genuine jades, but rather other minerals that resemble them in appearance.

 Now that you have learned more about what fake jade is, come check out 100% certified grade A jade jewelry at Dahlia.
+Dahlia jade is guaranteed to be genuine jade.
 If you are still curious about how to tell real and natural jadeite, we have some methods in our other blog post.

 Curious for more information on jade?
 Interested in purchasing your own jadeite jade jewelry?
 Visit us at https://www.dahliany.com/collections/jade